 (ii) a management order made under the LAA section 46(1) placing the care, control and management of the reserve with the Ministerial Body subject to any conditions (with the changes necessary to take account of differences as to purpose and management body) to which the management order referred to in subparagraph (i) was subject immediately before transition day.

-[Section 44 inserted by No. 3 of 2015 s.
+[Section 44 inserted: No. 3 of 2015 s.
 13.]

 45. Registration of documents